sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

 by this Layer after the precursor layer of this layer has been changed to the corresponding floating-point mode.
-If the cos is still smaller than the previous parameter min_layer_cos, this layer and its immediate successor layer will be set to floating-point calculation。 ``run_qtable.py`` calculates the output cos of the whole network every time the neighboring two layers are set to floating point.
+If the cos is still smaller than the previous parameter min_layer_cos, this layer and its immediate successor layer will be set to floating-point calculation。 ``run_qtable`` calculates the output cos of the whole network every time the neighboring two layers are set to floating point.
 If the cos is larger than the specified expected_cos, the search is withdrawn.
 Therefore, if you set a larger expected_cos value, you will try to set more layers to floating point。